 , the idea for this cartoon came about one day while he and the writers were trying to come up with a new story for a Bugs cartoon.
 Their boss, the producer Edward Selzer

 , abruptly announced, "I don't want no gags about bullfights.
 Bullfights aren't funny".
 The thought of putting Bugs in a bullfight hadn't even occurred to Jones, who immediately hit upon it as a great idea.
+He and writer Michael Maltese--neither of whom had ever been to a bullfight--took a trip to Mexico to see one.
 The resulting cartoon proved to be one of the most successful in the Bugs Bunny series.
 See more

 When Bugs was writing his will, we see the top of the paper turned over so that the audience can read it from left to right (not upside-down).
 This means that the heading itself is written upside-down.
 The reason the word WILL was written right-side up, as Bugs was past page one, is so that all people, especially children, could know what was being written, for both children and adults.
 See more

 Well, here I am.
 Hey, just a cotton-picking minute.
 This don't look like the Coachella Valley to me.

 [picks up map